-In standard indoor production systems turkeys are reared on the floor of large, purpose-built sheds or converted farm buildings.
+Most turkeys in the UK are reared in standard indoor production systems.
+This is where they live on the floor of large, purpose-built sheds or converted farm buildings.
 Up to 25,000 birds may be housed in one building.

-Free-range and organic
+Free-range and organic turkey rearing

-In free-range and organic systems the housing may be similar to indoor or pole-barn systems, but the turkeys also have access to an outdoor range area.
+In free-range and organic systems, the housing may be similar to indoor or pole-barn systems, but the turkeys also have access to an outdoor range area.

-End of rearing
+End of turkey rearing

 Selective breeding to produce larger birds with more breast meat has meant that today's breeds of turkey are now very heavy and have much more developed breast muscles.

-Because of the size of typical commercial male turkeys, natural mating with the female rarely takes place as it's difficult for the male to get close enough to the female without injuring her, as she is much smaller and lighter.
+Because of the size of typical commercial male turkeys, natural mating with the female rarely takes place as it's difficult for the male to get close enough to her without injuring her, as she is much smaller and lighter.
 As a result, most breeding is carried out using artificial insemination.

 Find out about the key welfare issues for farmed turkeys.